 Realtek HD Audio Sound Manager integrates Microsoft's "Volume Control" functions into the Mixer page.
-This gives you the advantage to you to create your favorite sound effect in one single tool.
+This gives you the ability to create your favorite sound effect in one single tool.

 Playback control

 Mute

 You may choose to mute single or multiple volume controls or to completely mute sound output.